 Infants symptoms can include:

-- Bulge on one side of the chest
+- A bulge on one side of the chest

 - Baby might lie down consistently curved to one side